 Loaded Funds & ELP’s

 Dave explains, on his investment philosophy page, how he pays 5-6% every time he buys into a mutual fund.
 Instead of investing by himself and paying no fees, he chooses to “go with a pro.”
-Isn’t he a pro?

 One area where his business makes money is by endorsing local providers.
-Therefore, you can go to his website and search your zip code and get a list of investment, real estate, insurance, and tax advisers that he recommends.
+You can go to his website and search your zip code and get a list of investment, real estate, insurance, and tax advisers that he recommends.
 These advisers pay Ramsey to be listed as an ELP.
 In return, advisers get referrals from Ramsey’s, who happen to think paying a 5-6% up front load is OK.

-I have searched his site for an example showing what a typical portfolio would do paying 5% to invest, assuming a return of 12%, and withdrawing 8%.
+I have searched his site for an example showing how a typical portfolio would do paying 5% to invest, assuming a return of 12%, and withdrawing 8%.
 Unfortunately, I can’t find this evidence he continues to mention.

 Dave Ramsey is great a getting you out of debt and interested in finance.
 If you need some motivation to get started, download his podcast or read his book.